 Here's how you can use it to repair the video.

 To begin the repair process, you need to transfer the corrupted videos on your laptop or computer.
-So download the videos from Google Drive to your system and launch the Wondershare Video Repair to initiate the repair.
+So download the videos from Google Drive to your system and launch the Wondershare Repairit to initiate the repair.

 The recovery process of the Wondershare application runs in three quick and easy steps.
 You do not require any professional skills to run this user-friendly tool.
 Proceed with the following steps that remain the same for both iOS and Windows systems.